N-PCs/blockchain-voting-system/readme.md

 ## Usage
 - Use the form to cast votes (enter a unique Voter ID and select a candidate).
 - View real-time results and the full blockchain.

+## Benefits
+- Safe and secure
+- Controlled Voting
+- No fake votes